IPL-UV/IPL-UV.github.io/content/people/alumni/soulivanh.md

   img: photo_thao.webp
 ---

-My current research interests are related to statistical methods for the detection and the attribution of climate change and especially for the attribution of extreme weather events.
-Attribution methods usually rely on the analysis of observations and climate model experiments.
+I research statistical methods for detecting and attributing climate change, focusing on extreme weather event attribution using observation analysis and climate model experiments to understand their impacts better.